PatrickShean/Geography-Quiz/README.md

 # Geography-Quiz
-A small quiz currently in progress that I made in my spare time
+A small quiz currently work in progress that I made in my spare time